ISHPAL13/HRBOT/README.md

 ## 📄 License

-© 2025 InterviewAI - Educational & Personal Use
+© 2025 HireGenie - Educational & Personal Use

 ---